Blizzard/d3-api-docs/README.md

 # Diablo 3 Web API

-This is the documentation for the Diablo 3 API resources that are a part of the Blizzard Community Platform API. ***The Diablo 3 API resources are not publicly available***, but we are providing this documentation to prepare developers and fan sites as best we can for its release.
+This article documents the Diablo 3 API resources that are in the Blizzard Community Platform API. ***The Diablo 3 API resources are not publicly available***.
+This document prepares developers and fan sites for Diablo 3's release.

 ## Overview

-The Blizzard Community Platform API provides a number of resources for developers and Diablo 3 enthusiasts to gather data about their accounts and heroes.
-This documentation is primarily for developers and third parties.
+The Blizzard Community Platform API provides a number of resources for developers, third parties, and Diablo 3 enthusiasts to gather data about their accounts and heroes.

-Blizzard's epic gaming experiences often take place in game, but can lead to rewarding and lasting experiences out of game as well.
-Through exposing key sets of data, we can enable the community to create extended communities to continue that epic experience.
+Blizzard's epic gaming experiences often take place in-game, but can lead to rewarding and lasting experiences out of game as well.
+By exposing key sets of data, the community can create extended communities to continue the epic experience.

 ## Career Profile

-The Career Profile API is the primary way to access account level career profile  information.
-This Career Profile API can be used to fetch a single game account at a time through a HTTP GET request to a URL describing the career profile resource.
+Access account-level career profile information through the Career Profile API.
+Use this API to fetch a single game account at a time through an HTTP GET request to a URL describing the career profile resource.

-By default, a basic dataset will be returned and with each request and zero or more additional fields can be retrieved.
-To access this API, craft a resource URL pointing to the battletag of an account whose information is to be retrieved.
+By default, it returns a basic dataset,and with each request of zero or more additional fields can be retrieved.
+Access this API by crafting a resource URL pointing to the battletag of an account whose information is to be retrieved.

 ```plain
 battletag-name ::= <regional battletag allowed characters>